ECK0320/SnowballAssociates/content/works/light_format/2025/250319_InvestmentMemo_Underweight_PWR-US.md

 > The `DCF--FCFF (IV&E)` range in the chart is derived from my proprietary IVE (Intrinsic Value & Expectation) model, which serves as a final sanity check.
 This framework deconstructs equity value into its fundamental *Intrinsic Value* (from DCF) and a market-driven *Expectation Premium* (from forward peer multiples).

 The IVE model finalizes my primary conclusion.
 Even its Strong Bull case---which stress-tests the market's optimism by applying a 30% premium to the peer multiple---yields a value of **$237.11**.
-This result, nearly identical to my comps-based target, still implies a 12% downside, reinforcing the UNDERWEIGHT recommendation.
+This result still implies a ~12% downside, reinforcing the UNDERWEIGHT recommendation.

 ### Fundamental & Quantitative Analyses (DCF & Comps Valuations)